sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

   That current state could be problematic.
 Do we want to keep that the loglevel is persistent to warm-boot automatically as it is today?

-## 5.1 Keep loglevel persistent to warm-boot automatic
+## 5.1 Keep log level persistent to warm-boot automatic

   The current implementation supports this approach and does not need to add any additional implementation.
 ### todo add how it impact today (run warm bolot with default loglevel and with debug loglevel)

-## 5.2 Make the loglevel persistent to warm-boot only by command
+## 5.2 Make the log level persistent to warm-boot only by command

   We will add the LOGLEVEL DB to the list of the dbies we flush before warm-boot.
   In startup, the loglevel_db.json will load on the LOGLEVEL DB.